 Cell Phones and Distracted Drivers

 Cell phone use is one of the most dangerous distractions for drivers.
-Texting or emailing in particular can pose serious threats because all three forms of a driver's attention will be affected: visual, manual and cognitive.
+Texting or emailing, in particular, can pose serious threats because all three forms of a driver's attention will be affected: visual, manual and cognitive.
 According to a survey by the NHTSA, about 9% of drivers are using a cell phone at any given daylight moment.
-A driver who is using a cell phone while driving is estimated to be about four times more likely to be involved in an accident, according to a NSC fact sheet.
+A driver who is using a cell phone while driving is estimated to be about four times more likely to be involved in an accident, according to an NSC fact sheet.
 Texting while driving places drivers at a significantly increased crash risk, of about 23 times.

 According to the NHTSA website www.distraction.gov:

 - Sending or receiving a text takes a driver's eyes from the road for an average of 4.6 seconds, the equivalent-at 55 mph-of driving the length of an entire football field, blind.

 - Headset cell phone use is not substantially safer than hand-held use.

 The consequences of texting accidents can be severe as drivers who text frequently fail to slow down or attempt to avoid a collision before it happens.
 As of 2017, Texas has issued a statewide ban on text messaging for all drivers.
 This means that ALL written communications are banned while driving, including sending text messages and scrolling or messaging through social media.

 Texting behind the wheel is nothing short of careless behavior that endangers all others on the road.
 If texting played a role in your car accident, motorcycle accident, truck accident, or other road traffic incident, the negligent driver must be held responsible.
 In addition, you deserve to be compensated fairly for the damages you suffered, including compensation for your physical injuries, expenses, and any emotional damages that occurred.

 Help for Car Accident Victims in Houston